adamchalmers/blog/content/pin-unpin.md

 # Self-reference is unsafe

 Pin exists to solve a very specific problem: self-referential datatypes, i.e. data structures which have pointers into themselves.
-For example, a binary search tree is has self-referential pointers, because nodes have references to other nodes in the same structure.
+For example, a binary search tree might have self-referential pointers, which point to other nodes in the same struct.

 Self-referential types can be really useful, but they're also hard to make memory-safe.
 To see why, let's use this example type with two fields, an i32 called `val` and a pointer to an i32 called `pointer`.

+TODO: Fix img
 ![A self-referential struct where all pointers are valid](/pin-unpin/node_diagram.jpg)

-At first, all is well.
+So far, nothing seems wrong.
 The `pointer` field points to the `val` field in memory address A, which contains a valid i32.
-So far all the pointers are _valid_, i.e. they point to memory that has the right type (in this case, an i32).
-But what happens if we move it?
+All the pointers are _valid_, i.e. they point to memory that does indeed encode a value of the right type (in this case, an i32).
+But the Rust compiler often moves values around in memory.
+For example, if we pass this struct into another function , it might get moved to a different memory address.
+Or if this struct was in a `Vec<MyStruct>`, and we pushed more values in, the Vec might outgrow its capacity and need to move its elements into a new, larger buffer.

+TODO: Fix img
 ![Moving invalidates the pointer](/pin-unpin/node_diagram2.jpg)

-When we move it, the `pointer` field doesn't change its value.
-It's still pointing at address A, which now doesn't have a valid i32.
+When we move it, the struct's fields change their address, but not their value.
+So the `pointer` field is still pointing at address A (i.e. its value is still address A), which now doesn't have a valid i32.
 The data that was there was moved to address B, but the pointer wasn't updated!
 So now the pointer is invalid.
 This is bad -- at best, invalid pointers cause crashes, at worst they cause hackable vulnerabilities.
 We only want to allow memory-unsafe behaviour in `unsafe` blocks, and we should be very careful to document this type and tell users to update the pointers after moves.

 # Pin and Unpin